Skip to Main Content

 Template

 Note number.
-Author, description of prompt, publisher, date the text was generated.
+Description of prompt, AI model including version, publisher/developer, date the text was generated, URL if available.

-(Omit the prompt if it has been described in your text.)
+(Omit the prompt or any other details if you describe them in your text.)

 Example

-2. Stable Diffusion, image generated in response to "Pepperoni pizza" in a surrealist style, Black Technology LTD, February 28, 2024.
+2. Image generated in response to "Pepperoni pizza" in a surrealist style, Stable Diffusion, Black Technology LTD, February 28, 2024.

 In-Text Citation (Author-Date System)